Skip to main content

 If someone isn’t taking your teen’s hint that she doesn’t want to talk about this right now, be ready to make a save.
 Ask your teen or the inquisitor for help in the kitchen or with clearing plates, or join the conversation and move them away from the topic.

-If college comes up, don’t start talking as if you are the student.
+If college comes up, don’t start talking as if you are your student.
 They may be wrestling with a decision that they haven’t yet communicated to you, or feel embarrassed that you are the one talking about what is supposed to be their decision and journey.

 You may be feeling all kinds of college-related anxiety yourself, and feel like you need to unload about the process, the cost, the fact that you were tearing out your hair from worry while junior waited until the 11th hour to submit applications.
 Process all that with a friend, spouse or therapist before or after the Thanksgiving gathering.
 This is not the time to make it all about you.